How to Can Tomato Juice

 Canning Tomato Juice

-Start by washing, coring and removing any bruised or green spots from the tomatoes.
+Start by washing, coring, – and removing any bruised or green spots from the tomatoes.
 Take a third of the tomatoes and cut them into quarters.

 Once the tomatoes are cut, they start to release pectinase enzymes, which will cause the tomato juice to separate.
 Heating kills the pectinase enzymes, so you want to put heat on the tomatoes as soon as they’re cut.
-Quickly add the quartered tomatoes to a pot over medium-high heat.
-Using a clean potato masher, gently crush the tomatoes until they start to break down.

-Meanwhile, quarter another third of the tomatoes, and add those to the pot, crushing and stirring as you go.
+Meanwhile, quarter another third of the tomatoes and add those to the pot, crushing and stirring as you go.
 Quarter and add the remaining third of the tomatoes and continue crushing until the tomatoes are broken down.

-smashed tomatoes
+Simmering tomatoes

 Reduce heat to medium and allow the tomatoes to simmer for 5 minutes.

-Wipe the rims of cans with a clean paper towel and top with a sterilized lid and rim and tighten until finger-tight.
+Wipe the rims of cans with a clean paper towel top with a sterilized lid and rim, and tighten until finger-tight.
 Fill your water bath canner with water and bring to a boil.
 Process in water bath canner following the time chart above for your altitude.
-For a pressure canner, follow the time instructions here.
-Carefully remove, and allow to sit undisturbed until the jars have properly sealed.

-–For more information on how to see if your jars have properly sealed and what to do if they haven’t, check out this post on Testing Jar Seals And Reprocessing Jars (Safe Home Canning)
+Tip: For more information on how to see if your jars have properly sealed and what to do if they haven’t, check out this post on Testing Jar Seals And Reprocessing Jars (Safe Home Canning)

 Please check with your local extension office for any changes on times/temps/high altitude.